 5. Farmer's Walk

-The farmer's walk is a basic physical endurance exercise that strengthens your grip while also teaching proper posture.
+The farmer's walk is a basic physical and muscular endurance exercise that strengthens your grip while also teaching proper posture.
 It's the best exercise on this list to use as a warmup or finisher in your normal workout.
+Other variations of farmer's walk also help with weight loss. .

 How to do the Farmer's Walk: